Hi Aunt Vadge,

 If this doesn’t help, read through our yeast biofilms page for recommendations on a more extensive treatment.

-You should also follow the instructions for getting rid of a yeast infection at home, and use whichever treatments and diet changes you can afford or are able to.
+You should also follow the instructions for getting rid of a yeast infection at home, and use whichever treatments and diet changes you can afford or can.

 Warmest regards,